algotradevn/paperbroker-client/Tutorial/README.md

   * FIX accounts are used by clients (bots, users) to connect and trade.

 ℹ️ **Tip:** You can try all APIs directly in **Swagger UI** (usually at `/swagger-ui.html` or `/swagger-ui/index.html`) without needing to craft raw HTTP requests.
+⚠️ **Note:** If you encounter unexpected errors, it is often simpler to create a **new environment and FIX account** instead of reusing broken ones.

 ---